msdharani1/TubeSeek/README.md

 - **⚙️ User Data Control**: The settings page gives users full control over their data, including the ability to:
   - View account information and membership date.
   - **Permanently delete** their entire watch history, liked videos, subscriptions, or all playlists with a single click.
+- **📝 Feedback & Bug Reports**: A built-in modal for users to submit feedback or bug reports, with an option to upload screenshots for easier debugging.
 - **🔒 Privacy-Focused**: Requires user agreement to the Privacy Policy before sign-in, and respects user privacy with clear data handling practices.
 - **🚀 Performance Optimized**: Implements client-side caching for API responses to reduce load times and API usage on repeated searches.
 - **📱 Fully Responsive Design**: A beautiful, modern interface built with Tailwind CSS and shadcn/ui that works on all devices.